-7.3.3 View Averages Report
+7.3.2 View Averages Report

-The "View Averages Report" provides a text report that displays the average value over time for each channel selected in the "History Plot Channel Setup" screen.
-Averages are calculated for the period of time selected in the "History Plot Time Setup" screen.
+The "View Averages Report" provides a text report that displays the average value over time for each channel selected in the "History Plot Channel Setup" screen for the period of time specified for the plot.
 The report supplies the average value for each channel over time as well as the combined average for all channels selected.
 This is a useful tool when used with the monitor option because it can be used for analyzing temperature uniformity within the chamber or within the product under test.